isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    The default value of 0 instructs ``kea-dhcp4`` to select a suitable port.

--  ``max-queue-size`` - This is the maximum number of requests allowed to queue waiting to be sent to D2.
+-  ``max-queue-size`` - This is the maximum number of requests allowed to queue while waiting to be sent to D2.
 This value guards against requests accumulating uncontrollably if they are being generated faster than they can be delivered.
-If the number of requests queued for transmission reaches this value, DDNS updating will be turned off until the queue backlog has been sufficiently reduced.
+If the number of requests queued for transmission reaches this value, DDNS updating is turned off until the queue backlog has been sufficiently reduced.
 The intent is to allow the ``kea-dhcp4`` server to continue lease operations without running the risk that its memory usage grows without limit.
 The